ChisomChioke/Customer-Value-Revenue-Optimization-in-Online-Retail/README.md

 This project analyzes **1.06M+ transactions** from a UK-based online gift retailer (2009-2011) to build an end-to-end customer analytics framework that identifies **£1.45M in revenue preservation and growth opportunities** through segment-specific pricing and retention strategies.
 The analysis demonstrates how to shift resource allocation from volume-driven to value-weighted approaches using data-driven customer segmentation and lifetime value modeling.

-All code, methodology, and detailed analysis can be found in the Jupyter notebook: [GitHub Repository Link]().
-A one-page summary is
+All code, methodology, and detailed analysis can be found in the Jupyter notebook: [GitHub Repository Link](https://github.com/ChisomChioke/Customer-Value-Revenue-Optimization-in-Online-Retail/blob/main/Customer_Value_%26_Revenue_Optimization.ipynb).
+A one-page summary is contained in this document: [1-page Summary](https://drive.google.com/file/d/1wCHCl68QhohyY__U6K_cSh8gBmKT_qJF/view)

+## Business Objective
+Most customer engagement strategies apply uniform pricing, discounts, and retention spending across the entire customer base, ignoring that customer value is highly concentrated and unevenly exposed to churn risk.
+This misallocates resources by over-investing in low-value segments while under-protecting high-value customers, ultimately eroding both margin and long-term profitability.

+**This project addresses three critical business questions:**

+1. **Value Identification:** Which customers generate disproportionate value, and how is that value created (frequency vs. spend)?

+2. **Churn Risk Assessment:** Which high-value customers face the greatest attrition risk, and what is the revenue exposure?

+3. **Resource Allocation:** How should pricing, discounts, and retention investments be differentiated by customer segment to maximize ROI?

+The analysis constructs a framework linking **segmentation → lifetime value → pricing strategy**, enabling efficient allocation of retention spend and pricing flexibility aligned with customer behavior rather than arbitrary rules.